The Bureau shall consist of twenty-six (26) voting members and members without vote as follows:

 Matthew Dunn was born on September 2, 1973, in Sydney, Australia.
 He is married with three children and has extensive experience in commercial property development having worked for the World’s largest industrial property company and large private developers before focusing on his own developments.
 He graduated with a Masters of Commerce (Commercial Law and Accounting).

-Dale Neuburger of the U.S. is currently serving his fourth term as FINA VicePresident.
-In 2015, he was elected as a member of the FINA Executive.
+FINA VicePresident for the last fourth mandates, In 2015, he was elected as a member of the FINA Executive.
 He is also Chairman of the FINA Development Commission (since 2009), FINA Bureau Liaison to the Technical Swimming Committee (since 2005), and Chairman of the FINA Technical Swimming Commission, serving as Technical Delegate for Swimming in the 2008, 2012, and 2016 Olympic Games and the 2010, 2014 and 2018 Youth Olympic Games.